J. Randall Curtis, MD, MPH

 Fellowship in Pulmonary and Critical Care Medicine, University of Washington, Seattle, WA, 1997.

 The overall research objectives are: 1) to improve the quality of palliative and end-of-life care for persons with serious illness including chronic diseases such as end-stage COPD, AIDS, or cancer; 2) to improve patient-clinician communication about palliative end-of-life care; and 3) to integrate palliative care and critical care in the palliative and ICU setting.

 The hypotheses of this research are as follows: 1) the quality of end-of-life care and the quality of dying can be measured with questionnaires administered to patients, family members, and health care workers; 2) reliable and valid measurement of the quality of care and the quality of dying will allow researchers to develop and evaluate interventions to improve care for the seriously ill; 3) improving the quality of patient-clinician communication about palliative end-of-life care will improve the quality of care at the end of life; 4) system-level changes to integrate palliative care into the ICU can improve the quality of care for patients and their families as well as job satisfaction for ICU clinicians.

-This research program has been supported by grants from the National Institutes of Health, including the National Heart, Lung and Blood Institute, the National Institute of Nursing Research, and the Agency of Healthcare Research and Quality, as well as the Robert Wood Johnson Foundation, the Open Society Institute Project on Death in America, and the Greenwall Foundation.
+This research program has been supported by grants from the Patient Centered Outcomes Research Institute, the National Institutes of Health, including the National Heart, Lung and Blood Institute, the National Institute of Nursing Research, and the Agency of Healthcare Research and Quality, as well as the Cambia Health Foundation, the Robert Wood Johnson Foundation, the Open Society Institute Project on Death in America, and the Greenwall Foundation.

 Additional information can be obtained by visiting the End of Life Care Research Program website.